-Analysts at Scotiabank issue a conservative estimate of total car and light truck sales each year.
-For 2012, Scotiabank forecast 62.4 million total units sold, compared to 58.9 million for the previous year.
+Analysts at Scotiabank issue a conservative estimate of total automobile sales each year.
+(Its figures also include light trucks in North America only.)
+For 2013, this firm forecast 67.74 million unit sales.
+For 2012, Scotiabank estimated 64.94 million total units sold, compared to 60.8 million for the previous year.
 It estimated Asia to be the largest market by far, followed by North America.

 One of the biggest winners by far in today’s highly competitive automobile market has been Korea, where Hyundai, along with its brand Kia, have enjoyed soaring global sales.
 Consumers are attracted to their reasonable prices, excellent warranties and world class manufacturing quality.
 Korean car makers are competing aggressively against the world’s largest firms.
-Hyundai’s sales soared to 6.60 million units worldwide during 2011, up from 5.74 million units in 2010.
-This puts it above auto giants such as Ford and Honda.
+Volkswagen has a goal of boosting its total global sales to 10 million units by 2018.

-Approximate Global Unit Sales by Top Auto Manufacturers 2011, in millions
+Approximate Global Unit Sales by Top Auto Manufacturers 2012, in millions

-General Motors (GM) 9.03
+General Motors (GM) 9.49

-One result of high gasoline costs and frugal consumers has been strong demand for Toyota’s Prius gasoline-electric hybrid car.
+One result of relatively high gasoline costs and frugal consumers has been strong demand for Toyota’s Prius gasoline-electric hybrid car.
 The company has made investments that enable it to manufacture hybrid versions of many of its popular models, including the Camry and several versions of the Lexus.
 Hybrids are now available from a wide variety of makers, and technology has steadily improved.
 Nonetheless, hybrids remain a very small fraction of the overall car and truck market due to their relatively high initial costs.